By Dr. Mercola

 The chief botanical constituents of lavender oil are linalyl acetate, linalool (a non-toxic terpene alcohol that has natural germicidal properties), terpinen-4-ol, and camphor.10

 Other constituents in lavender oil that are responsible for its antibacterial, antiviral, anti-inflammatory properties include cis-ocimene, lavandulyl acetate, 1,8-cineole, limonene and geraniol.11

 Benefits of Lavender Oil

-Lavender oil is known for its calming and relaxing properties, and has been used for alleviating insomnia, anxiety, depression, restlessness, dental anxiety12 and stress.13 It has also been proven effective for nearly all kinds of ailments, from pain to infections.14
+Lavender oil is known for its calming and relaxing properties, which may aid in alleviating insomnia, anxiety, depression, restlessness, dental anxiety12 and stress.13 Due to its wide variety of uses, lavender oil may help with nearly all kinds of ailments, from pain to infections.14

 I am particularly fascinated by lavender oil's potential in fighting antifungal-resistant skin and nail infections.
 Scientists from the University of Coimbra found that lavender oil is lethal to skin-pathogenic strains known as dermatophytes, as well as various Candida species.15